Keen 5 Bugs

 If Keen is placing a gem, he can be pushed off the gem holder.
 When this happens he is no longer on the right tile to place the gem and is stuck in his 'gem placing' behavior, with the player being utterly unable to control him.
 This can be done by any sprite that can push the player, such as a platform or Little Ampton.
 Notably, Keen does not respond to gravity in this position and so can be pushed off slopes into midair.
 Similarly, Keen 'slides' to align himself with the keyholder, so if pushed off at the right time will slide around the level by himself.

 The player can regain control if Keen is killed, placed on a moving platform, hits a wall or is pushed back onto the gem holder.
-(This doesn't have to be the same gem holder he was on; if he places a red gem, is interrupted and then pushed onto a green gem holder he will open the green door, get -1 and green gems.)
+(This doesn't have to be the same gem holder he was on; if he places a red gem, is interrupted and then pushed onto a green gem holder he will open the green door, losing a green gem.)

-In the example shown here an Ampton pushed the player off the keyholder, which resulted in them sliding left, up the slope.
-On reaching the top of the slope they reversed direction, moving through the air until they hit a wall (The door) which reset Keen.
+In the example shown here a Little Ampton pushed the player off the keyholder, which resulted in them sliding left, up the slope.
+On reaching the top of the slope they reversed direction, moving through the air until they hit a wall (the door) which reset Keen.
 God mode was enabled for this, but is not necessary.